web-fountain/react-atx-database/README.md

 ## Podman

-The following assumes you have installed and have running [Podman] and/or [Podman Desktop] and/or [Docker Desktop].
+The following assumes you have installed and have running [Podman] and/or [Podman Desktop].

 > NOTE: If you are using Docker substitute the command `podman` for `docker` below